 WARNING: This is a controlled document.
 Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au
+Refere using this document, check it is the latest version, refer to Council's website www.portsterbers.nsw.gov.at

 POLICY REVIEW: ACCESS TO INFORMATION